Emission Control Technology

 Waste incinerator applications are generally characterized by relatively low gas amounts; and, hence, the absorber is constructed with only a roof gas disperser.
 The smaller plant size and the composition of acid content typically favor single-pass designs.
 The Rotary Atomizers employed in waste incinerator plants, SDAs, are normally type F-100, equipped with wheels in Hastelloy.

 The high HCl content in the gas gives rise to a considerably higher inlet gas temperature than seen in power plant applications.
-Consequently, the end products will show different behaviours.
+Consequently, the end products will show different behaviors.
 Further, the moisture and O2 content of the waste gas is higher.
 The drying properties of the absorber, high chloride content in the end product, single pass mode, etc., call for a design with higher retention time in the absorber chamber, and therefore the plants are operated at high outlet temperatures.

 GEA Insights